mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 You are allowed multiple slots (except for FRAM) so that if/when you write another game to the flash card, the save state will remain in case you rewrite the previous game at a later time.

+The menu saves the state of the browser to the GBA SRAM.
+It will remember whether you were browsing the flash or the SD card, whether you were viewing the game info or the game options, and which background pattern was selected.
+It defaults to the background images, the game info, and browsing the SD card if you booted the menu from the SD card, or browsing the flash otherwise.

 ========================================================================
                             Controls